-On day 10, you will spend at leisure in Alappuzha, a home to vast network of waterways.
+This day is at leisure.
+You can relax and enjoy nature which Alappuzha, a home to vast network of waterways has to offer.
 This magnificent city along with abundant canals meandering through the town is a chief destination for tourists who are visiting Kerala.
 The backwaters linked the large lakes with canals and rivers.
 Board a houseboat and experience the charm of staying in the boat that is acquainted as kettuvallam.
 Used to ferry the grain, the boats are like floating cottages along with thatched roof that offers protection from the rain and sun.
 Moreover, you will get toilets, a sleeping area, and a sit out area, a dining area and many more on the deck.
 The staff members prepare mouthwatering foods.
 Spend the night in the houseboat.

 Highlights: Overnight in a Houseboat.